#1 Info part one

-Part three: With most apps/programs that you forward, you must provide to users from the outside either your non non bogan/Public/route-able IP Address or DDNS.
+You must provide to users from the outside either your non bogan IP Address or DDNS.

 What DNS is, here is the simple as possible version as how it works.

 I know of a given domain name.
-What is the IP Address for that domain?
+What is their IP Address for that domain?